Tahubu-AI/TahubuSF/TRANSPORT_GUIDE.md

 ## Overview

 Your TahubuSF MCP server has been successfully upgraded to use **FastMCP 2.0**, which provides multiple transport protocols for different deployment scenarios.
-This guide explains how to use each transport option.
+This guide explains how to use the available transport options.

 ## What Changed